 Minimum statutory requirements; express, implied, custom, collective agreements.
 Terms imposed by the common law and modified by statute.
 Employment protection provided by statute: e.g. suspension from work; family friendly working rights; pay; insolvency of employer.

 General; Equality Act 2010 and protected characteristics of gender reassignment, race, disability, age, religion or belief, sex, sexual orientation, pregnancy and maternity, and marriage and civil partnership; equal pay

 6 Transfer of a Business

-UK implementation of EC Directives; rights of transferred employees; collective rights to consultation in redundancy situations.
+UK implementation of EU Directives; rights of transferred employees.

 7 Termination of the Contract of Employment

 Notice; dismissal: wrongful, unfair; redundancy; remedies.

 Statement on Teaching, Learning and Assessment